mokshadoshi0701/BigData/Assignment3/README.md

 In this repository, for the assignment we included source code, data and a report using codelabs while implementing the following:

-* Used Great Expctations on catalog.csv
+* Used Great Expectations on catalog.csv

 * Build a streamlit app to access the Model as a service